-For example, to be eligible for Medicare, international medical graduates who want to work in Australia as a general practitioner (GP) must work in practices located in a Distribution Priority Area (DPA) under certain programs.
+For example, to be eligible for Medicare, international medical graduates who want to work in Australia as a GP must work in practices located in a DPA.

-If approved, a GP catchment area can access several workforce programs at least until the next scheduled DPA review.
+If approved, practices in that GP catchment can access several workforce programs until at least the next scheduled DPA update.
 This includes programs that support access to a broader pool of doctors to recruit from, such as:

 - Section 19AB restricted doctors

 GP practices must first consult with their local Rural Workforce Agency (RWA) about the situation in their catchment.
 The RWA can then submit a review.